anne02550/company-directory/doc/test-cases.md

    1. Click `Add`
    1. Confirm you can see Anne Asprey in the result page

+1. Add Employee form can be closed
+   1. Login to the site (see Login)
+   1. Click `Add Employee`
+   1. Choose Department / Job title
+   1. Click `X` to close form
+   1. Confirm the form is closed and you are back to result page

 1. New employees can be found by search
    1. Login to the site (see Login)
    1. Click `Find Employee`